-While 12 potentially modifiable risk factors across the life course have been shown to account for 40% of dementia cases worldwide [94], the population attributable fraction (PAF) differs between LMICs and HICs [95].
-The 10/66 DRG data found that in Latin America, 56% of dementias are attributed to modifiable risk factors, whereas the PAF in the United States is around 30% [2,95].
-In Brazil, 48% of all-cause dementias are attributed to the 12 modifiable risk factors, with low education, and midlife hearing loss, hypertension, and obesity being among the most important ones [96].
-These figures suggest that targeting modifiable risk factors for dementia may give more room for dementia prevention in LMICs, including in Latin America, than in HICs [2].
-Furthermore, health communication campaigns should consider including dementia as a possible consequence of chronic diseases.
-Recent studies, utilizing methodological innovations and larger datasets, have shown that social and health disparities are the primary drivers of many significant risk factors in the entire region, underscoring the need for more sensitive and tailored models [97,98].
+While 12 potentially modifiable risk factors across the life course have been shown to account for 40% of dementia cases worldwide, 98 the population attributable fraction (PAF) differs between LMICs and HICs.
+99 The 10/66 DRG data found that in LatAm, 56% of dementias are attributed to modifiable risk factors, whereas the PAF in the United States is around 30%. ^{2,99} In Brazil, 48% of all-cause dementias are attributed to the 12 modifiable risk factors, with low education, midlife hearing loss, hypertension, and obesity being among the most important ones.
+100 These figures suggest that targeting modifiable risk factors for dementia may give more room for dementia prevention in LMICs, including in LatAm, than in HICs.
+2 Furthermore, health communication campaigns should consider including dementia as a possible consequence of chronic diseases.
+Recent studies, utilizing methodological innovations and larger datasets, have shown that social and health disparities are the primary drivers of many significant risk factors in the entire region, underscoring the need for more sensitive and tailored models.
+101,102

-To address the role of dementia risk factors in Latin America, the 2023 AAIC Satellite Symposium devoted a session to dementia risk factors in vulnerable populations.
-Researchers from ReDLat highlighted their ongoing work on assessing the association between social determinants of health and brain health, researchers from Peru highlighted their study on assessing the impact of socioeconomic status, lifestyle factors, and health care providers on cognitive function in indigenous people in Peru, and researchers from Argentina highlighted their work on gender-specific modifiable risk factors for dementia.
-In addition, the role of education and cardiovascular risk factors were highlighted and are summarized below.
+To address the role of dementia risk factors in LatAm, the 2023 AAIC satellite symposium devoted a session to dementia risk factors in vulnerable populations.
+Researchers from ReDLat highlighted their ongoing work on assessing the association between social determinants of health and brain health, researchers from Peru highlighted their study on assessing the impact of socioeconomic status, lifestyle factors, and healthcare providers on cognitive function in indigenous people in Peru, and researchers from Argentina highlighted their work on gender-specific modifiable risk factors for dementia.
+In addition, the roles of education and cardiovascular risk factors were highlighted and are summarized below.

-7.1 Education and literacy
+7.1 | Education and literacy

-Mounting evidence from HICs suggests that dementia is more common amongst illiterate populations, and higher education is associated with lower dementia risk.
-In Latin America, the prevalence of dementia is two times higher in illiterate individuals than in literate individuals [11,99].
-Even more striking is the incidence of dementia, which has been shown to be five times higher in illiterate people compared to literate populations in Brazil [14].
-In the BAS, education, but not occupation, was associated with better cognitive function as measured by the Clinical Dementia Rating sum of boxes [96].
-A cross-sectional door-to-door study in Puente Piedra, one the most socially and economically vulnerable districts of Lima, the capital of Peru, reports that among 247 participants with a median age of 46 years, one-fourth had not completed secondary school and more than 50% completed only secondary school.
-In this cohort, there was a high frequency of possible neurocognitive disorders (NCDs) with younger adults showing levels of NCD higher than expected [100].
-The mechanism underlying the relationship between illiteracy and dementia risk has been explored by researchers from Latin America using neuroimaging tools.
-One study with 31 participants showed that literate older adults had better white matter integrity, meaning, stronger brain connections than their illiterate counterparts [101].
-Later, this finding was replicated in a large cohort of more than 600 US middle-aged individuals in which literacy levels were also associated with better white matter integrity, especially in temporal and parietal regions [102].
-Furthermore, because the hippocampus is one of the most plastic regions of the brain and plays an important role in episodic memory, it has become the target of investigation on the mechanisms of cognitive reserve in low literacy populations.
-It has been shown that the relationship between hippocampal volume and episodic memory seems to be moderated by educational level [103,104].
+Mounting evidence from HICs suggests that dementia is more common among illiterate populations, and higher education is associated with lower dementia risk.
+In LatAm, the prevalence of dementia is two times higher in illiterate than literate individuals.
+11,103 Even more striking is the incidence of dementia, which has been shown to be five times higher in illiterate people compared to literate populations in Brazil.14 In the BAS, education, but not occupation, was associated with better cognitive function as measured by the CDR sum of boxes.
+100 A crosssectional door-to-door study in Puente Piedra, one of the most socially and economically vulnerable districts of Lima, the capital of Peru, reports that among 247 participants with a median age of 46 years. one-fourth had not completed secondary school and more than 50% had completed only secondary school.
+In this cohort, there was a high frequency of possible neurocognitive disorders (NCDs), with younger adults showing levels of NCD higher than expected.
+104 The mechanism underlying the relationship between illiteracy and dementia risk has been explored by researchers from LatAm using neuroimaging tools.
+One study with 31 participants showed that literate older adults had better white matter integrity, meaning stronger brain connections, than their illiterate counterparts.
+105 Later, this finding was replicated in a large cohort of more than 600 US middle-aged individuals in which literacy levels were also associated with better white matter integrity, especially in temporal and parietal regions.
+106 Furthermore, because the hippocampus is one of the most plastic regions of the brain and plays an important role in episodic memory, it has become the target of investigation on the mechanisms of cognitive reserve in low literacy populations.
+It has been shown that the relationship between hippocampal volume and episodic memory seems to be moderated by educational level.
+107,108